Related Reading

 • The healthcare provider makes a small cut (incision) in your skin.
 In some cases, the provider makes a few cuts and a long, thin tube with a tiny light and camera on the end (laparoscope) is put through 1 of the cuts.
 This helps the provider see inside your body.
 In other cases, the provider may make 1 large cut instead.

 • The provider puts a needle-like probe through the cut and into your liver.
-The probe may have one or many electrodes.
+The probe may have 1 or many electrodes.

 • An imaging scan, like ultrasound, MRI, or CT, is used to guide the probe into the tumor.